zackhanni/soundslikesoma/_services/01-recording-studios.md

 description: Enjoy a relaxed atmosphere and record through the amazing analog equipment at Sounds Like Soma Philadelphia recording studio
 tags: [studio,recording,rates,rental]
 ---
-World class recording and professional mixing.
-Get your next project completed by a team with state of the art audio equipment!
+World-class recording and professional mixing.
+Get your next project completed by a team with state-of-the-art audio equipment!

 ## Studio A
 With Head Engineer Zack Hanni